eaglezoli/obsidian/10. Bilateral/Research Log.md

 		- Following original order of features list
 		- Stacked horizontally to fit together with only one features column
 		- Values and signs matching graphs
+	- **To do**
+		- Redo graphs
+			- Remove 'file' variable
+			- Correct 'upslope' and 'onset' typos
+			- Make IR graph taller and lighter to show .9
+		- Captions for graphs and table
 	- **Observations**
 		- IR features are more correlated with stiffness than red
 			- IR mostly negative correlations